Project File Options#

 The keywords are case-insensitive and may consist of letters, numbers, underscores and dashes and must end with a colon.
 The values consist of anything following the colon on the line and may even be blank.

 If a line is indented by 4 or more spaces, that line is assumed to be an additional line of the value for the previous keyword.
-A keyword may have as many lines as desired (note that these must be spaces and not tabs).
+A keyword may have as many lines as desired – note that these must be spaces and not tabs.
+Also note that you cannot have any blank lines in a list item or they will be interpreted as closing the metadata block.

 The first blank line ends all metadata for the document.
 Therefore, the first line of a document must not be blank.
 All metadata is stripped from the document prior to any further processing by Markdown.